Diagnosing Attention Deficit Hyperactivity Disorder in Children

 Attention deficit hyperactivity disorder (ADHD) is a behavioral condition that affects millions of children and adolescents in the United States, causing inattention, impulsivity, and hyperactivity.
 Most children can act impulsively or become distracted at times.
 In children with ADHD, however, these tendencies are frequent and severe enough to interfere with daily activities at home, in school, and during social situations.

-The clinicians at NYU Langone's Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, conduct a thorough diagnostic evaluation to determine if your child has the signs and symptoms of ADHD or other conditions that might be impairing everyday functioning or hindering academic progress.
+Clinicians at the Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, conduct a thorough diagnostic evaluation to determine if your child has the signs and symptoms of ADHD or other conditions that might be impairing everyday functioning or hindering academic progress.

 ADHD is more prevalent in boys than in girls.
 Its exact cause is unknown, although research has found a strong genetic component.
 Signs of ADHD may be apparent during the preschool years, but many families first seek help when the child is in elementary school and begins to display behaviors that interfere with learning.
 Symptoms may worsen over time as educational and behavioral expectations grow, especially during the early and middle adolescent years (from about 12 to 17 years old).
 In some children, the symptoms diminish or disappear during late adolescence (from about age 17 to 20) as the brain grows and develops.

 Children with ADHD may also have anxiety, depression, and learning disorders, particularly in regard to reading and language processing.
 Some children with ADHD have difficulty regulating their behavior, making it challenging for them to follow rules and comply with limits and authority.